UWM Holdings Corporation (UWMC): Skating on Thin Ice? We Know the Answer

-UWM Holdings Corporation (NYSE:UWMC) went down by -7.87% from its latest closing price compared to the recent 1-year high of $14.38.
-The company’s stock price has collected -6.64% of loss in the last five trading sessions.
-Press Release reported 17 hours ago that UWM Announces Launch of Secondary Offering and Concurrent Stock Repurchase
+UWM Holdings Corporation (NYSE:UWMC) went up by 16.67% from its latest closing price compared to the recent 1-year high of $14.38.
+The company’s stock price has collected -7.87% of loss in the last five trading sessions.
+Barron’s reported on 11/19/21 that The Dow Dropped on Covid Fears as Tech Outperformed

 Is It Worth Investing in UWM Holdings Corporation (NYSE :UWMC) Right Now?